DSStoffer/dsstoffer.github.io/freetex.md

 <br/>

-> TexMaker and TexStudio (and others) come with  built-in previewers that are pretty good, but they don't seem render graphics very well (this may have changed because I haven't checked in many years).
-The BEST option is to get &#128165;&#128165; <a href="https://www.sumatrapdfreader.org/download-free-pdf-viewer.html" target="_blank">SumatraPDF</a>&#128165;&#128165;.
-It is small and you can use it as general pdf reader instead of acrobat.
+&#10071;&#10071; TexMaker and TexStudio (and others) come with  built-in previewers that are pretty good, but they don't seem render graphics very well (this may have changed because I haven't checked in many years) and they are hard coded to be on the right.
+If you want your previewer to be on the left, or not part of the editor window, then you will need a separate previewer.

+&#129321;&#129321; LUCKILY, the BEST option is to get &#128165;&#128165; <a href="https://www.sumatrapdfreader.org/download-free-pdf-viewer.html" target="_blank">SumatraPDF</a>&#128165;&#128165; and configure your editor to use it instead of the built-in stuff.
+SumatraPDF is small and you can use it as general pdf reader instead of acrobat.
 You can easily configure many editors to use it; see this page for <a href="https://william.famille-blum.org/blog/static081010-000413/" target="_blank"> Configuring editors with SumatraPDF</a>.
 Some editors allow inverse search, but it is specific to the editor... an internet search on "inverse search [name of my editor]" will do the trick.

 <br/>